cbernet/jupyter_web/README.md

 This repository demonstrates how to perform a full integration of a jupyter notebook in a web page.

 The code is highlighted with [pygments](https://pygments.org/).
 Math equations are rendered with [MathJax](https://www.mathjax.org/).
 The jupyter notebook is converted to HTML with [nbconvert](https://nbconvert.readthedocs.io/en/latest/).

-Custom CSS classes are provided for a consistent style between the included jupyter HTML file, and the mother HTML page.
+Custom CSS classes are provided fora  consistent style between the included jupyter HTML file, and the the mother HTML page.

 ## Description of the repository